gpaquis/SONiC_TPCM/README.md

 # SONiC_TPCM

->[!NOTE] This Script is for test purposed only.
+>[!WARNING] This Script is for test purposed only.

-The remote-tpmc is a proof script to remotely manipulate the TPCM REST-API on a Dell Enterprise SONiC device This script permit to list, deploy, remove a TPCM.
+The remote-tpmc is a proof script to remotely manipulate the TPCM REST-API on a Dell Enterprise SONiC device.
+This script permit to list, deploy, remove a TPCM.

 ## Running Python script